jonathankuik/hello_hapi/README.md

+# Repository Purpose: Build a Simple Jenkins Pipeline

+This repository is linked to a Jenkins Pipline deployed on a Google Cloud Compute instance.
+The Jenkins pipeline automatically runs with any new commit to this repository.
+The application is a simply Hapi.js app forked from hapijs/lab (Details on the application can be found below).

+The goal of this repository was to get a simple Jenkins Pipeline up and running.

 # Hello

 An example [Hapi.js](https://hapijs.com/) app with https://github.com/hapijs/lab tests.
 Solution to Exercise 1 from [Exercises for Programmers](http://pragprog.com/titles/bhwb), copyright 2015 The Pragmatic Programmers.